HSE banner

 People working close to overhead electricity lines and cables often suffer serious injury and death if the work is not properly controlled.
-The most common accidents involve a vehicle being driven onto power lines or part of a vehicle being raised into them.
+The most common accidents involve a vehicle being driven into power lines or part of a vehicle being raised into them.
 A lack of training and poor management of the risks cause many of these accidents.
 The following examples show how easily deaths and serious injuries can occur, but just as importantly, how some straightforward steps could have prevented them from occurring.

 Inadequate information